Darrkoh/GameLog/README.md

 The program will launch a terminal interface.

-All game data is saved to a JSON file, located in src/GameLog.json.
+1 Game is already saved in the JSON file as an example, and also for running unit tests.
+This can be removed if you don't want it, located in src/GameLog.json.